 The design and detailing of buildings are paramount to a quality environment, and the City of Temecula is committed to authentic expressions of architectural style.
 Architectural design elements and materials shall be consistent throughout the project, recognizing that a building is 3-dimensional and must be well designed on all sides.
 Detailing, choice of materials, window and door choices shall reinforce the overall project design.
 To provide guidance on architectural styles, the Standards offer a menu of architectural traditions individual buildings may be designed in.
 Developments with multiple buildings may utilize more than one style if desired.
+However, styles may no be mixed within a single building.
 These styles are as follows:

 - Mission Spanish Colonial Revival,

+- Craftsman,

-- Craftsman, Tuscan,
+- Tuscan,

 - American Rural,

 - East Coast Traditional, and

 - Italianate.